 - Israel current privacy law

-- Japan: designation of UK as safe destination (link not yet available)
+- Japan: designation of UK as safe destination (only available in Japanese)

 - Jersey legislation change